An Elliott intertwining approach to classifying actions of C$^*$-tensor categories: Preliminaries

 \subsection{Correspondences}

 A reformulation of the theory of Hilbert bimodules is the language of C$^*$-correspondences. \begin{defn} Let $A,B$ be $\C$-algebras.
-An \emph{$A$-$B$ correspondence} is a $^*$-homomorphism $\phi:A\to\mathcal{L}(X_B)$ into the adjointable operators of a Hilbert $B$-module $X_B$.
-We denote the collection of $A$-$B$ correspondences by $\Corr(A,B)$. \end{defn}
+An \emph{$A$-$B$-correspondence} is a Hilbert $B$-module $X_B$ together with a $^*$-homomorphism $\phi:A\to\mathcal{L}(X_B)$.
+We often simply denote a correspondence by its underlying $^*$-homomorphism.
+Moreover, we denote the collection of $A$-$B$-correspondences by $\Corr(A,B)$. \end{defn}

-\begin{rmk} Note that any $A$-$B$ correspondence induces a right-Hilbert $A$-$B$-bimodule and vice versa.
-If $\phi:A\to\mathcal{L}(X_B)$ is an $A$-$B$ correspondence, then $X_B$ becomes a right-Hilbert $A$-$B$-bimodule, with the left action given by $\phi$.
+\begin{rmk} Note that any $A$-$B$-correspondence induces a right-Hilbert $A$-$B$-bimodule and vice versa.
+If $\phi:A\to\mathcal{L}(X_B)$ is an $A$-$B$-correspondence, then $X_B$ becomes a right-Hilbert $A$-$B$-bimodule, with the left action given by $\phi$.
 We will often denote this bimodule by ${}_{\phi}X$, forgetting the right $B$-action.
-Conversely, given a right-Hilbert $A$-$B$-bimodule $X$, the left action by $A$ induces an $A$-$B$ correspondence.
+Conversely, given a right-Hilbert $A$-$B$-bimodule $X$, the left action by $A$ induces an $A$-$B$-correspondence.
 Therefore, we will freely flip between the two pictures. \end{rmk}

-One may compose correspondences through the tensor product of bimodules.\ Precisely, let $X$ be a Hilbert $A$-$B$ bimodule inducing $\phi\in\Corr(A,B)$, and let $E$ be a Hilbert $B$-$C$ bimodule inducing $\psi\in\Corr(B,C)$.\ Then $X\boxtimes E$ gives a Hilbert $A$-$C$ bimodule which induces an element in $\Corr(A,C)$ denoted by $\psi\circ\phi$.
+One may compose correspondences through the tensor product of bimodules.\ Precisely, let $X$ be a Hilbert $A$-$B$-bimodule inducing $\phi\in\Corr(A,B)$, and let $E$ be a Hilbert $B$-$C$-bimodule inducing $\psi\in\Corr(B,C)$.\ Then $X\boxtimes E$ gives a Hilbert $A$-$C$-bimodule which induces an element in $\Corr(A,C)$ denoted by $\psi\circ\phi$.
 Although the theories of bimodules and correspondences are equivalent, we sometimes choose to work with correspondences as the composition resembles composition of $^*$-homomorphisms between $\C$-algebras in a covariant manner.